aaronbloomfield/ccc/hws/dex/index.md

 This part has three different steps.
 This may require a few runs to get it right -- that's fine, just be sure to submit the various values (contract addresses and transaction hashes) from the last deployment.

 Step 1: You will need to have deployed your TokenCC smart contract, from the previous assignment, to the blockchain, and you will need to know its contract address.
 You are welcome to use the deployed one from the previous assignment, or re-deploy it for this one.
+You may want to have it mint a *lot* of your token cryptocurrency.
+If you mint, say, 1 million TCC, then you can use that same contract on successive DEX tests, putting in 100 (or 1000 or whatever) TCC each time.

 Step 2: Deploy your DEX to the private Ethereum blockchain.
 So that it will work properly with all of your other classmates' DEX implementations, we have some strict requirements for the deployment: